 The Temple Mount (Hebrew: Har HaBáyit, “Mount of the House [of God, i.e., the Temple in Jerusalem]”), known to Muslims as the Haram esh-Sharif (Arabic: al-Ḥaram al-Šarīf, “the Noble Sanctuary”, or al-Ḥaram al-Qudsī al-Šarīf, “the Noble Sanctuary of Jerusalem”) and the Al Aqsa Compound, is a hill located in the Old City of Jerusalem that for thousands of years has been venerated as a holy site in Judaism, Christianity, and Islam alike.

-According to Jewish tradition and scripture, the First Temple was built by King Solomon, the son of King David in 957 BCE, and destroyed by the Neo-Babylonian Empire in 586 BCE.
+According to Jewish tradition and scripture, the First Temple was built by King Solomon, the son of King David, in 957 BCE, and destroyed by the Neo-Babylonian Empire in 586 BCE.
 However, no substantial archaeological evidence has verified this.
 The Second Temple was constructed under the auspices of Zerubbabel in 516 BCE and destroyed by the Roman Empire in 70 CE.
-Jewish tradition maintains it is here that a third and final Temple will also be built.
+Jewish tradition maintains that a third and final Temple will also be built here.
 The location is the holiest site in Judaism and is the place Jews turn towards during prayer.
-Due to its extreme sanctity, many Jews will not walk on the Mount itself, to avoid unintentionally entering the area where the Holy of Holies stood since, according to Rabbinical law, some aspect of the divine presence is still present at the site.
+Due to its extreme sanctity, many Jews will not walk on the Mount itself to avoid unintentionally entering the area where the Holy of Holies stood since, according to Rabbinical law, some aspect of the divine presence is still present at the site.

 Among Muslims, the Mount is the site of one of the three Sacred Mosques, the holiest sites in Islam.
 Amongst Sunni Muslims, it is considered the third holiest site in Islam.
 Revered as the Noble Sanctuary, the location of Muhammad’s journey to Jerusalem and ascent to heaven, the site is also associated with Jewish biblical prophets who are also venerated in Islam.
 Umayyad Caliphs commissioned the construction of the al-Aqsa Mosque and Dome of the Rock on the site.
 The Dome was completed in 692 CE, making it one of the oldest existing Islamic structures in the world.
 The Al Aqsa Mosque rests on the far southern side of the Mount, facing Mecca.
 The Dome of the Rock currently sits in the middle, occupying or close to the area where the Holy Temple previously stood.

 In light of the dual claims of both Judaism and Islam, it is one of the most contested religious sites in the world.
 Since the Crusades, the Muslim community of Jerusalem has managed the site as a Waqf.
-The Temple Mount is within the Old City, which has been controlled by Israel since 1967.
-After the Six-Day War, Israel handed administration of the site back to the Waqf under Jordanian custodianship, while maintaining Israeli security control.
+The Temple Mount is within the Old City, which Israel has controlled since 1967.
+After the Six-Day War, Israel handed administration of the site back to the Waqf under Jordanian custodianship while maintaining Israeli security control.
 It remains a major focal point of the Arab–Israeli conflict.
 In an attempt to keep the status quo, the Israeli government enforces a controversial ban on prayer by non-Muslims.

 Source: Wikipedia